Everyone's going to see Avengers: Age of Ultron

 occasionally had the opportunity to take the spotlight for himself -- as

-with 2007's Talk to Me, which dramatized the life of radio
+Talk to Me, which dramatized the life of radio

 host and Emmy-winning television personality Petey Greene.
 Though his